-- (1) The Greffier may request, in writing, a candidate to produce invoices, receipts and other proof of the candidate's election expenses. - (2) A candidate shall comply with a request made under paragraph (1) within 15 working days of it bein made. - (3) A candidate who fails, without reasonable excuse, to comply with paragraph (2) shall be guilty of ar offence and liable to a fine.
+- (1) The Greffier may request, in writing, a candidate to produce invoices, receipts and other proof of the candidate's election expenses. - (2) A candidate shall comply with a request made under paragraph (1) within 15 working days of it being made. - (3) A candidate who fails, without reasonable excuse, to comply with paragraph (2) is guilty of an offence and liable to a fine.